heyharsh101/Online-Healthcare-Management-System/README.md

 - Add screenshots to the `Screenshots` section for a more detailed README.
 - If you plan to add a license, include a `LICENSE` file in your repository.

-Let me know if you'd like any modifications!